HFZjoe/Automatic-Processing-Data-Using-Python/README.md

 # Tkinter-for-Excel

 I am very new in tkinter can you guys help me.
-I want to enter the main program (Korlap) to process excel file data into the gui program that I got from the search results.
+I want to enter the main program (Korlap) to process excel file data into the gui program.

 i want to initialize
 1. The input file becomes df1